 Biography of Joseph Beuys

-Joseph Beuys (born 1921 in Krefeld, DE; died 1986, Düsseldorf, DE) was one of the most prominent figures of the German Fluxus movement and a paramount figure in art history.
-His artistic practice is incredibly vast incorporating drawing, performance, installation, painting, and sculpture, and touching on humanitarian, political, biological and geographical themes.
-At the center of his art practice where his gesamtkunstwerk or what came to be known as social sculpture—a fusing of a participatory audience and artist, resulting in society becoming one work of art.
+Joseph Beuys (born 1921 in Krefeld, Germany) was one of the most prominent figures of the German Fluxus movement and a paramount and provocative figure in art history.
+His artistic practice was incredibly vast incorporating drawing, performance, installation, painting, and sculpture, and touching on humanitarian, political, biological and geographical themes.
+At the center of his art practice were his gesamtkunstwerk or what came to be known as social sculptures—a fusing of a participatory audience and artist, resulting in society becoming one work of art.

-Joseph Beuys firmly believed that there is more to art than merely creating a finished product.
-An artist's mission, instead, lies in communicating a message.
-For Beuys the actual doing—the physical action—was more important than the end product, resulting in a body of work that is challenging to document, archive, and exhibit.
+Joseph Beuys firmly believed that there is more to art than merely creating a finished object.
+An artist’s mission, instead, lies in communicating a message.
+For Joseph Beuys the actual doing—the physical action—was more important than the end product, resulting in a body of work that is challenging to document, archive, and exhibit.
+He staged a number of extreme performance pieces throughout his career including the iconic I Like America and America Likes Me in which the artist spent eight hours a day for three days living in a confined space with a coyote.

-Considering the ephemerality of Joseph Beuys' unique works, his multiples become all the more interesting, as these were objects meant to be kept, objects that carried and communicated a message.
-Throughout his career, Beuys produced 557 multiples, each one a carrier of ideas, and an ideal medium to passing on his knowledge and theories on to the greater public.
-Due to Beuys having made such a large collection of multiples, we are able to get a good overview of his career, even of those moments that the public will not have been able to witness or document.
+Considering the ephemerality of Joseph Beuys’ unique works, his multiples become all the more interesting, as these were objects meant to be kept, objects that carried and communicated a message.
+Throughout his career, the artist produced 557 multiples, each one a carrier of ideas, and an ideal medium for passing on his knowledge and theories on to the greater public.